How we can help your business transfer money to and from Canada

-The three biggest industries in Canada are natural resources, manufacturing and service industries.
-A large percentage of Canada’s exports are commodities, but there are also strong trade links with the US for the export of manufactured goods including cars, machinery, clothing and high technology equipment, including aerospace technology.
+The three biggest industries in Canada are manufacturing, mining and real estate.
+Canada’s biggest export as of 2020 was crude petroleum ($47.2bn), followed by automobiles ($31.8bn).
+Canada’s strong trade links with the US underpins its strong export market of manufactured goods including cars, machinery, clothing and high technology equipment, including aerospace technology.

 What is the corporate tax rate in Canada?

-One of the reasons many expats consider starting a business in Canada is because of the low corporate tax rate.
-The corporate tax rate is 15%, but Canadian-controlled private corporations may be eligible to claim the Small Business Deduction, bringing the net tax rate down to 10%.
+One of the main reasons that expats consider starting a business in Canada is because of the country’s low corporate tax rate.
+The corporate tax rate is 15%, but Canadian-controlled private corporations may be eligible to claim the Small Business Deduction, which can bring the net tax rate down to just 10%.
 Canadian-controlled private corporations (CCPCs) enjoy a number of benefits when it comes to taxation, with a combination of both tax credits and deductions.

-Credits are available for R&D, farming and fishing in some regions, the creation of child care spaces and hiring apprentices.
+Credits are available for R&D, farming and fishing in some regions, and for the creation of childcare spaces and hiring apprentices.
 Tax deductions can be made for common business expenses including travel expenses, accounting and legal fees.

-The tax year end in Canada is 31st March and returns must be filed within six months.
-Business tax in Canada is relatively low and simple to file, which is part of the reason why it is ranked so highly as a place to start and grow a business.
+The tax year end in Canada is March 31, and returns must be filed within six months.
+The process of filing business taxes is relatively simple, and this is yet another reason why Canada is ranked so highly as a place to start and grow a business.

-On the surface, it appears that doing business in Canada is a breeze – low taxation, effective trade agreements with the US, Latin America and Europe, financial stability and supportive environment for R&D and innovation are all appealing.
+On the surface, it appears that doing business in Canada is hassle-free – low taxation, strong trade agreements with the US, Latin America and Europe, financial stability and a supportive environment for R&D and innovation are all appealing.
 However, there are some areas to be aware of when starting a business in Canada.

 Construction permits, property registration and getting electricity are all time consuming.
-Construction permits require 12 separate steps which take an average of 250 days; getting electricity takes fewer steps but still takes an average of 140 days and even property registration is a five-step, four day process.
-The highly educated workforce fosters innovation, but there is a shortage of unskilled workers which means that if unskilled labour is required, perhaps on a production line, staff may be costly due to labour scarcity.
+There are 12 separate steps involved in acquiring a construction permit, which takes 250 days on average; gaining access to electricity involves fewer steps but still takes an average of 140 days.
+Property registration is a five-step, four-day process.
+The highly educated workforce fosters innovation, but there is a shortage of unskilled workers, which means that if unskilled labour is required, perhaps on a production line, staff may be costly due to labour scarcity.

 While international trade is relatively smooth, there are different provincial regulations – from customs procedures and packaging requirements to federal and provincial tax accounting and bilingual labelling.
 The system varies from province to province – for example, in Ontario, provincial VAT has been harmonised with Federal VAT for an overall rate of 13% but in other provinces, the two are not harmonised and the rates may vary.
-If you’re new to Canada, having local staff who understand the various processes and requirements of each province can be invaluable; business in Canada for foreigners may soon become complicated without in-depth local knowledge.
+If you’re new to the area, having local staff who understand the various processes and requirements of each province can be invaluable.

-Canada is known as an inclusive and welcoming society and this is reflected in the business culture.
-However, if you’re planning to do business in Quebec, business signage must be in French and if you’re working with Quebecois partners or suppliers, a working knowledge of French will help to build your relationships and prove to be an asset when doing business in Canada.
+Canada is rightly regarded as an inclusive and welcoming society, and this is reflected in the country’s business culture.
+However, if you are planning to do business in Quebec, business signage must be in French and if you’re working with Quebecois partners or suppliers, a working knowledge of French will prove to be an asset, as it will help you build strong business relationships.